Feyerabend/vm/add/README.md

 In our vertical quest deep into the machine but also high up into the abstrations, we will have a look at how what is called 'lambda calculus'[^calculus] can be represented in this case: Python.
-THe lambda calculus is often considered an abstract (and mathematical) basis for functional programming.
+The lambda calculus is often considered an abstract (and mathematical) basis for functional programming.

 [^calculus]: https://en.wikipedia.org/wiki/Lambda_calculus